AviD93/News-Project-/README.md

 # News-Project-

+# Description
-# Description: using api of news and weather that you can search news and and responsive
+using api of news and weather that you can search news and and responsive
-# Project Flow:
+# Project Flow
+what went well :
 * login and save
-* Difficulties:
-* to save every content in anouther div to news you like news after i press like
-* What was goood:
 *  to use the function and using bootstrap
+* building the website was eazier to do with the help of wire frames
+ Difficulties:
+* to save every content in anouther div to news you like after i press like
 # Wireframes & Design
 ![Wireframe - 2](./image/first-page.png)
 ![Wireframe - 3](./image/second-page.png)